guastallaigor/vuesax/docs/components/input.md

 ## Icons

 The input can have icons.
 Use the property `icon`.
-You can also also manipulate the icon's position with the property `icon-after`.
+You can manipulate the icon's position with the property `icon-after` and the icons's size with the property `icon-size`.

 ::: tip
 Vuesax uses the **Google Material Icons** font library.
 For a list of all available icons, visit the official [Material Icons page](https://material.io/icons/).